Mikuel210/Starkit/Master checklist.md

 ## After submitting

 - [-] Check diameter of launch mount rails
-- [/] Prototype attachments and servo mounts
+- [x] Prototype attachments and servo mounts
 	- [x] Update servo mounts to use a glued part that bolts into the thing

 ## After getting the grant